uu-haunter/busplus/README.md

 </center>

 ## Quick Start
 In order for the server to work you need to create a config file in the root directory of the repository once you clone it.
-The config file should be named `config.yml` and should *at least* contain the following keys:
+The config file should be named `config.yml` and should contain the following keys:

 ```yml
 trafiklab_api: